Sex Hormone Binding Globulin (SHBG)

 Free testosterone estimates how much hormone is available to tissues.

-All three markers are needed to understand androgen status accurately.
+All three markers are needed to understand androgen status accurately, especially in women where small shifts in binding can meaningfully change free hormone availability.

 Frequently Asked Questions